paulriddle/paulriddle.xyz/content/bootsector.md

 +++
-title = "Writing a game in boot sector"
+title = "Writing a game in Boot Sector"
 +++

-# Writing a game in boot sector
+# Writing a Game in Boot Sector

 Not for any practical reason really.
 It's just that I've seen a few people do it, one of them gave a couple of talks about it, another wrote two books on the